thatgeeman/pybx/README.md

 *WIP*

-A simple python module to generate anchor
+A simple python package to generate anchor
 (aka default/prior) boxes for object detection tasks.
 Calculated anchor boxes are returned as ndarrays in `pascal_voc` format by default.